 There is some truth to the fact that a little pup, and sometimes even a grown dog, will chew through stuff within reach when they are in a new home and understandably stressed.
 I mean, wouldn’t you want to do something drastic if people you barely knew brought you home, then locked you up and disappeared for a whole day, without giving you a reason?

-But with all my dogs chewing has been a very, very temporary problem that has ended within days, once they got used to their new home– a little longer, perhaps, for teething pups.
+But with all my dogs, including Lucy and Opie, chewing has been a very, very temporary problem that has ended within days, once they got used to their new home– a little longer, perhaps, for teething pups.
 And you can always avert a situation where you come home to find that little replica of the Eiffel Tower that you bought on your Paris honeymoon covered in bite marks if you just buy a teething toy for your pup instead.
 And by keeping any precious objets d’art out of their reach.
 Simple.

 4.Who will look after them when I’m at work?
 They’ll be terribly lonely.